muarshad01/Inference-Engg/Mamba.md

 * 3:20:00

-* Although this is better than Linear Attention: all past does not have same weight.
+* Although this is better than Linear Attention
+   * All past does not have same weight.
    * Past contribution decays esponentially.
 * But A and B are still fixed, which it NOT good!
 * I need to have some selectivity!
 * I need to vary A and B also for every NEW token, which comes in.